Rhinestones Ideas in Leather

 Acrylic rhinestones may not be the best choice for dog collars...they can scratch them with their nails when the go to the 'itchy-scratchy thing.

-We have a new line of Rim Sets made for heavier leather.
+We carry a line of Rim Sets made for heavier leather.
 They have 2 legs and are available for sizes 20SS, 40SS, and 48SS.
 Call for prices after December 20, 2004.
-Thanks, Phil Brandt

 Rhinestone Size Considerations: